 Drop user user01;.When creating another account, permissions can be assigned using statements like

 GRANT SELECT ON test to user01@'%' IDENTIFIED BY 'user01password';.
-If you need to change the permissions or password later use the
+If you must change the permissions or password later use the

 DROP USER user01;statement to clear the existing setup and then run the granting statements.

 The permission and password for a master account can be reset through the console or the API.
 Other accounts already created in the instance are not affected.

-The instance will be restarted once the master account has been created and there will be a transient network disconnection for 30 seconds.
-Make sure that this is done at a convenient time and ensure that the application supports database reconnection.
+The instance is restarted once the master account has been created and there is a transient network disconnection for 30 seconds.
+Make sure that this is done at a convenient time and the application supports database reconnection.

 Note: The master account is currently available upon submitting a ticket and getting it approved.

 Log on to

 RDS console, and select Technical Support.

-Select Open a new ticket in Support Center, fill in the ticket information, and click Submit, as shown in the figure below.
+Select Open a new ticket in Support Center, enter the ticket information, and click Submit, as shown in the following figure.

 After the ticket is processed, the Create a master Account button appears on the console.
 Click this button.

 Note: It takes about 3 to 5 minutes to create an account.
-A transient disconnection of the instance will take place during the process.
-Make sure that all the affected applications have an automatic reconnection mechanism.
-After an account is created, the account name cannot be modified, but the password can be changed later via the console.
+A transient disconnection of the instance takes place during the process.
+Make sure that all the affected applications have an automatic reconnection policy.
+After an account is created, the account name cannot be modified, but the password can be changed later by the console.